-These services complement EAP programs.
-EAP programs are typically focused on counseling services to address mental and emotional issues.
-The services are typically short-term in nature with a limit on the number of sessions.
-While some EAP sessions may be in person, many conduct their counseling sessions remotely.
+Our services complement EAP programs, which typically focus on counseling services to address mental and emotional issues.
+EAP benefits are generally short-term in nature, held remotely and limit the number of sessions.
 By contrast, our GrOW Navigators are on-site and available for as long as an employee needs or desires assistance.
-GrOW Navigators are not only helping resolve immediate needs and crises, but also working with employees on longer term stability and growth objectives.
-To the extent that an employee needs counseling, our GrOW Navigators are trained to recognize such situations and facilitate the connection to your EAP program.
-It has been our experience that the utilization of a company’s EAP service actually increases because we are facilitating these connections where employees might not have reached out on their own.
-Coaching and counseling are not either/or; both have value and can be used in a complementary manner.
+Thus, GrOW Navigators are helping resolve immediate needs and working with employees on longer-term stability and growth objectives.
+In addition, our GrOW Navigators recognize situations where an EAP benefit is appropriate and facilitate the connection.

-Core competencies we look for in our GrOW Navigators are: customer service, relationship management, communication, facilitation of individual/group learning, adaptability, problem solving, goal setting, data collection and analysis, and program development.
-A working knowledge of human resources and employment practices is essential.
-In addition, we expect our coaches to know or have the aptitude to learn basic money management and budgeting, and they need familiarity with community resources and ability to coordinate services among community resources.
-Having a degree in Social Work or an International Coaching Federation (ICF) certification is preferred but not required.
-Our GrOW Navigators work with other Navigators within our organization and across the Worklab Innovation National Network to leverage unique strengths and further collective professional growth.
+A successful GrOW Navigators is guided by customer service, relationship management, communication, facilitation of individual/group learning, adaptability, problem solving, goal setting, data collection and analysis, and program development.
+We want our Navigators to have a working knowledge of human resources and employment practices.
+In addition, we expect our Navigators to know or have the aptitude to learn basic money management and budgeting.
+Finally, they need familiarity with community resources and the ability to coordinate services among community resources.

-How can we market these services to our employees without compromising their dignity?
+How can we promote these services to our employees?

 How is trust handled between GrOW Navigators and Management or HR?